-- 10.2 Partnerships with other local, public, private, voluntary and community sector organisations will be entered into subject to the approval of the relevant committee who shall agree: - (i) the terms of reference; and

-- (ii) where appropriate, a scheme of delegation to officers to operate within the partnership. - 10.3 Unless specifically agreed by the relevant committee, partnership arrangements shall only be entered into in accordance with the provisions of these CSOs. - 10.4 The heads of terms for all partnership arrangements shall be approved by the relevant committee and full terms and conditions by the relevant committee and the Chief Legal Officer. - 10.5 The Chief Legal Officer shall be responsible for ensuring that adequate arrangements for governance are set up within each partnership entered into.
+- 10.2 Partnerships with other local, public, private, voluntary and community sector organisations will be entered into subject to the approval of the relevant committee who shall agree: - (i) the terms of reference; and - (ii) where appropriate, a scheme of delegation to officers to operate within the partnership. - 10.3 Unless specifically agreed by the relevant committee, partnership arrangements shall only be entered into in accordance with the provisions of these CSOs. - 10.4 The heads of terms for all partnership arrangements shall be approved by the relevant committee and full terms and conditions by the relevant committee and the Head of Legal & Democratic Services. - 10.5 The Head of Legal & Democratic Services shall be responsible for ensuring that adequate arrangements for governance are set up within each partnership entered into.
 Such arrangements shall include provisions for arranging contracts with external bodies.